4arti/4arti.github.io/_posts/2024-05-23-cnn-review.md

 - EfficientNet: Mingxing Tan and Quoc V. Le.
 “EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks.”
 ICML, 2019.
 [EfficientNet Paper](https://arxiv.org/pdf/1905.11946.pdf)

 ---

-## 5. Conclusion

-From simple digit recognition to powering sophisticated systems in healthcare, transportation, and entertainment, CNNs have proven to be remarkably versatile.
-The architectures discussed above, including LeNet-5, AlexNet, VGGNet, GoogLeNet, ResNet, and EfficientNet, have opened up endless possibilities for applying deep learning in practical, real-world scenarios.
-Whether you are working on a mobile application or deploying a large-scale object detection system, there's a CNN architecture tailored for your needs.